 Contact your property manager or landlord to discuss this issue.

-Please understand the above video is great with following exceptions for Bellevue and Seattle Washington areas.
+Please understand the above video is great with the following exceptions for Bellevue and Seattle Washington areas.
 Most local code now requires that all retrofitted PEX piping is still secured to current code standards.
 So what does this mean?
-Well you just can't run it in walls with out tearing into them because the piping is required to be secured within the wall system.
+Well, you just can't run it in walls without tearing into them because the piping is required to be secured within the wall system.
 Washington area water also eats the piping from the inside out as this video from Texas explains.

 Cost for water line re-piping in Bellevue, WA area